 - Sunscreen/lip balm – We were fine without lip balm, but sunscreen is essential.

 - Swimsuit and/or shorts and quick-dry top – Avoid cotton because it does not protect from hypothermia.
 You may prefer rain gear early in the season when the water and the air are cooler.

-- Water shoes or sandals with ankle strap – Chaco sandals are what the guides wear, but you just need something that will protect your feet and won’t fall off in the river.
-An old pair of sneakers will be fine.
+- Water shoes or sandals with ankle strap – Chaco sandals are what the guides wear, but you just need something that will protect your feet and won't fall off in the river.
+An old pair of athletic shoes will be fine.
 Flip flops will not.

 - Water bottle, preferably with clip – We took water bottles, but didn't need them as much as I expected.

 - Hat/visor, preferably with chin cord